2025 Annual Conference header with SAP sponsor

 2025 Annual Conference Executive Summit

-Join us the day before our 27th Annual Conference for a dedicated Executive Summit: an exclusive, high-impact afternoon designed specifically for senior leaders.
-This 3-hour long summit offers a unique opportunity to step away from day-to-day demands and engage in focused, forward-thinking conversations on the challenges and opportunities shaping the future of leadership.
+Held the day before our 27th Annual Conference was a dedicated Executive Summit: an exclusive, high-impact afternoon designed specifically for senior leaders.
+This 3-hour long summit offered a unique opportunity to step away from day-to-day demands and engage in focused, forward-thinking conversations on the challenges and opportunities shaping the future of leadership.

-Over the course of three powerful sessions, you’ll explore how to build agile, AI-powered teams, develop the inner calm needed for adaptive leadership, and move beyond outdated strategic playbooks to activate lasting impact through human-centered execution.
+Over the course of three powerful sessions, attendees explored how to build agile, AI-powered teams, develop the inner calm needed for adaptive leadership, and move beyond outdated strategic playbooks to activate lasting impact through human-centered execution.

 Event Details